goldenvobla42/authentication_module/README.md

 Here you can create token with user_id and roles.
 Also, you can add this token to localstorage.
 And you can try access to admin page.
 - Validate a token: http://127.0.0.1:8080/validate
 - Access the admin page (requires admin role in token): http://127.0.0.1:8080/admin
+- Access the admin page (requires admin role in token) - for Asym module:http://127.0.0.1:5000/admin_asym

 Success paths are:
 - create token -> copy it -> validate token
-- create token with admin role -> go to admin page
+- create token with admin role -> go to admin page (for sym and asym cases)
-- create token withhout admin role -> go to admin page and see the error
+- create token withhout admin role -> go to admin page and see the error (for sym and asym cases)

 # Running Tests